Below is an overview of the City Council and its main functions.

 Chair and Vice Chair Roles

-Chair duties include; signing documents such as adopted ordinances and resolutions, representing the position of the Council to the media and the Mayor’s Administration, oversees management of the Office of the City Council including monitoring and guiding the Council priorities, and scheduling items on the City Council meeting agendas.
-The Vice Chair acts as a backup to the Chairperson in the event that the Chairperson is unavailable for any reason.
+Chair duties include; signing documents such as adopted ordinances and resolutions, representing the position of the Council to the media and the Mayor’s Administration, overseeing the management of the Office of the City Council, including monitoring and guiding the Council priorities, and scheduling items on the City Council meeting agendas.
+The Vice Chair is a backup to the Chairperson if the Chairperson is unavailable for any reason.

 In addition, the Council Chair and Vice Chair represent the Council in meetings with stakeholders, including the Mayor, Salt Lake City School Board, and the Salt Lake Chamber Board.